 Many veterans were exposed to asbestos during their time in the military and later developed related diseases.
 Although their military history makes them eligible for treatment at VA hospitals, that doesn't mean there aren't choices to make.
 The VA has hospitals that specialize in mesothelioma treatment.

 “The most important thing is, if a patient trusts me, if they believe in me, at the end of the day, we’re going to a really big battle together.
 The stakes are pretty darn high.
 If you don’t believe in the person you’re going to battle with, if you’re not comfortable with him, then you should go with someone else.”

-Lebenthal specializes in both mesothelioma and veterans issues.
+Lebenthal specializes in mesothelioma and veterans issues.
 His own military background plays a role in that interest.
-Because veterans are disproportionately affected - approximately one third of all mesothelioma cases in this country - he has encouraged all veterans with the disease to find him.
+Because veterans are disproportionately affected — approximately one-third of all mesothelioma lawsuits in this country are filed by veterans — he has encouraged all veterans with the disease to find him.

 The mesothelioma program in Boston often can arrange free or discounted housing.
-The biggest cost is the travel, for many veterans, but there also are charitable organizations that can help.
+For many veterans, the biggest cost is the travel, but there also are charitable organizations that can help.

 “This is not a knock on anyone, but mesothelioma is so complex, and its care so specialized, that a patient really needs the best care in the world,” Lebenthal said.
 “We’re in a unique position to offer that.”